facebookresearch/habitat-sim/docs/pages/lighting-setups.rst

 `Default Object Lighting`_
 ==========================

-By default, added objects will be phong shaded with lights at the corners of the scene
+By default, added objects will be phong shaded with lights at the corners of the scene.

 .. code:: py

     id_1 = sim.add_object(1)